 The Compensation Committee also considered Mr. Alan Miller's recommendations and took into account each named executive officer's position, responsibilities and contribution to our financial performance as well as his or her contribution to our growth and productivity.
 In addition, historical internal practices for stock awards were also reviewed and used as a basis for determining individual award amounts.

-The Compensation Committee believes that the compensation of our named executive officers during 2013 adequately reflects our goals and policies and is reasonable in comparison to market rates based on the review of the compensation levels of the selected peer group.
+During the period analyzed, the compensation levels of our named executive officers were below the 25th percentile of both the advisor peer group and the self-managed peer group.
+The Compensation Committee believes that the compensation of our named executive officers during 2016 is reasonable in comparison to market rates based on the review of the compensation levels of the selected peer group.